-The Foundation’s mission is to support projects that improve energy efficiency, advance the development, and use of renewable energy resources and protect both natural areas and wildlife habitat in communities throughout Illinois.
-Since the Foundation’s beginning it has supported over 3,600 energy efficiency projects, close to 700 renewable energy projects and 600 natural areas projects.
-The energy program grants have demonstrated that adopting energy efficiency measures and using renewable energy resources make both environmental and financial sense.
-The Foundation’s natural areas grants have protected more than 31,000 acres of natural areas and wildlife habitat.
+The Foundation’s mission is to support projects that improve energy efficiency, advance the development, and use of renewable energy resources, and to protect natural areas and wildlife habitat in communities throughout Illinois.
+Since the Foundation’s beginning, it has supported over 3,600 energy efficiency projects, over 700 renewable energy projects, and more than 690 natural areas projects.
+The energy program grants have demonstrated that adopting energy efficiency measures and using renewable energy resources makes both environmental and financial sense.
+The Foundation’s natural areas grants have protected more than 33,000 acres of natural areas and wildlife habitat.

-The Illinois Clean Energy Community Foundation has been making grants for the past 20 years.
-Since making its first grant the Foundation has awarded more than 5,500 grants.
-Due to a variety of circumstances approximately 600 grants were cancelled by the grantees before beginning the projects.
-Approximately 4,900 of the remaining grants were completed successfully., The Foundation has distributed $250 million to grantees upon completion of their projects.
-As of December 31, 2019, the Foundation had an obligation of $15 million on its books pending completion of the 165 on-going projects.
+The Illinois Clean Energy Community Foundation has been making grants for the past 22 years.
+Since making its first grant the Foundation has awarded more than 5,700 grants.
+Due to a variety of circumstances, 650 grants were canceled by the grantees before beginning the projects.
+Five thousand (5,000) of the remaining grants were completed successfully.
+The Foundation has distributed $293 million to grantees upon completion of their projects.
+As of December 31, 2022, the Foundation had an obligation of $21 million on its books pending completion of 158 ongoing projects.

 The Foundation’s innovative Net Zero Energy Building Program (NZEBP) continues to attract strong interest.
-Net Zero Buildings take a holistic approach, combining high performance design principles, energy efficiency, renewable energy technology, and careful construction.
-Net Zero Buildings use on-site renewable energy resources to offset the energy consumed by the building on an annual basis.
-The NZEBP was created to show that Net Zero Buildings are feasible in Illinois and to inspire a shift in the building sector through these lasting demonstrations of exceptional energy efficient structures.
+Net Zero Buildings take a holistic approach, combining high-performance design principles, energy efficiency, renewable energy technology, and careful construction.
+Net Zero Buildings use on-site renewable energy resources to offset the energy drawn from the grid by the building on an annual basis.
+The Net Zero Energy Program was created to demonstrate that Net Zero Buildings are feasible in Illinois and to inspire a shift in the building sector through these lasting demonstrations of exceptional energy-efficient structures.

-With Foundation support, the Downers Grove Sanitary District became the first net zero wastewater treatment plant in Illinois in 2019; the Village of Port Byron plant currently in operation and anticipated to reach net zero operations soon.
+With Foundation support, the Downers Grove Sanitary District in 2019 became the first net zero wastewater treatment plant in Illinois.
+Recently, the Village of Port Byron plant completed twelve consecutive months of net zero operations.

 Natural Areas Programs

-The Foundation’s Natural Areas program was very active in 2020 awarding ninety-six grants.
-Interest in all the initiatives offered was strong among active conservation organizations.
-The total value of the grants awarded is $6.2 million.
+The Foundation’s Natural Areas program continued to be active in 2022 awarding 42 grants.
+The total value of the grants awarded is $17.9 million.

-Fifteen Land Acquisition grants will protect 1,200 acres Five of these grants were awarded to local governments and fourteen were awarded to nonprofit organizations.
+Seventeen Land Acquisition grants for $17.5 million will protect over 2,000 acres.
+The recipients of these grants were local governments and nonprofit organizations.

-Lastly, the Foundation awarded twenty-six Community Stewardship grants, sixteen of which were to nonprofit organization’s working to take care of government-owned natural areas, and ten of which were to nonprofit organizations taking care of sites that are owned by nonprofits.
+The Foundation awarded six Community Stewardship grants, to nonprofit organizations working to take care of government-owned natural areas, and to nonprofit organizations taking care of sites that are owned by the nonprofits.
 All grant projects sites are open to the public.